Quetext Logo Detect AI and Plagiarism Confidently with Quetext Get Started

 CRAAP TEST

 The CRAAP test is one such framework, which stands for Currency, Relevance, Authority, Accuracy, and Purpose.
 This test is used to evaluate sources of information and determine their credibility.
-It benefits students and researchers who need to evaluate sources for academic purposes.
+It benefits students and researchers who need to evaluate reliable sources for research purposes.

 • Currency: Timeliness of the information and whether it is up-to-date and relevant to the topic at hand.